linenogueira/game-project/README.md

 Take note, though: Your “click” must be very precise.
 If you don’t land exactly on spot, it doesn’t recognize it as a right answer.

-Your time is 3 minutes 3 minutes.
+Your time is 3 minutes.
 You can do it !!
 ---